wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 ```

 **Solution:**
-Ensure that the after the admin cert has be uploaded to the Network Monitor, that the certificates are then synchronized on the channel.
+Ensure that after the admin cert has been uploaded to the Network Monitor, that the certificates are then synchronized on the channel.
 Refer to step five of these [instructions](/docs/services/blockchain/howto/remote_peer_operate_aws.html#remote-peer-aws-operate-manage-certs) for more information.
 Be aware that it is important to sync the channel certificate before the peer joins the channel.